 Ocho

-Although all tango women can do ocho, many fail to grasp its importance and dedicate sufficient time to practicing it.
-However, if there is one step that can significantly enhance a woman's tango, it is ocho.
-This is because ocho encompasses all basic techniques that are essential in women's dancing, including embrace, posture, connection, torso communication, pivot, dissociation, gear effect, cadencia, and the ability to return to the home position in a timely manner after each turn.
-A woman who can do ocho well will also be good at other moves, and a woman whose ocho is clumsy won't be good at other moves either.
-Moreover, ocho is the most frequently used female step in tango.
-It can best express a woman's feminine beauty, such as her softness, gentleness, suppleness, lightness, grace, and elegance.
-A woman's tango can be truly stunning only if she can execute ocho perfectly.
-While some may argue that molinete is another quintessential female step, it is merely a sequence of forward and backward ochos.
+Although all tango women can dance ocho, many fail to fully grasp its importance and dedicate sufficient time to mastering it.
+However, if there is one step that can significantly elevate a woman's tango, it is ocho.
+This is because ocho encompasses all the fundamental techniques essential to a woman's dance, including embrace, posture, connection, torso communication, pivot, dissociation, gear effect, cadencia, balance control, and the ability to return to the home position promptly after each turn.
+A woman who executes ocho well will excel at other movements, whereas a woman with a clumsy ocho will struggle with other steps also.
+Furthermore, ocho is the most frequently used step in the female repertoire of tango.
+It beautifully expresses a woman's femininity through qualities such as softness, gentleness, suppleness, lightness, grace, and elegance.
+A woman's tango can truly captivate only when she can perform ocho perfectly.
+While some may argue that molinete is another quintessential female step, it is simply a sequence of forward and backward ochos.

-The term "ocho" originates from the Spanish word for "eight".
-In this figure the woman traces the shape of an S on the floor with one leg and then repeats the same with the other leg.
+The term "ocho" originates from the Spanish word for "eight."
+In this figure, the woman traces the shape of an "S" on the floor with one leg, then repeats the same movement with the other leg.
 The two S shapes overlap in opposite directions, creating the visual effect of the number 8.
-To execute ocho, the woman begins by rotating her hips and walking to one side of her partner.
-She then pivots, rotates her hips again, and walks in the opposite direction.
+To execute ocho, the woman begins by rotating her hips and stepping to one side of her partner.
+She then pivots, rotates her hips again, and steps in the opposite direction.

-It's crucial to perform ocho with excellent connection, balance, flexibility, smoothness and elegance.
-Women who use open dance hold tend to turn their entire body instead of rotating their hips, causing a breakdown in connection and intimacy.
-The correct way is to keep your torso connected to your partner and swivel your hips before making the forward step, as shown in the video below (6:10-10:00), so that you can maintain close physical interaction with your partner while dancing ocho.
+Executing ocho with excellent connection, balance, flexibility, grace, and elegance is crucial.
+Women who use an open dance hold often turn their entire body instead of isolating the rotation in their hips, thus breaking the embrace.
+The correct technique is to keep the torso connected to the partner while swiveling the hips before stepping forward, as shown in the video below (6:10-10:00).
+This allows you to maintain physical interaction with your partner while executing ocho, ensuring the connection and intimacy that tango represents.

-Most tango teachers emphasize dissociation, i.e., the rotation of the hips, when they teach ocho, while neglecting to teach another important technique, cadencia, or the swing of the body.
-However, combining dissociation and cadencia adds elegance to the movement while creating a swaying feel that enhances the pleasure of the movement.
-In order to swing the body, it is important to moderate the dance tempo.
+Most tango teachers emphasize dissociation—i.e., the rotation of the hips—when teaching ocho, but they often neglect another critical technique: cadencia, or the swing of the body.
+Combining dissociation with cadencia not only adds elegance to ocho but also creates a delightful swaying motion that enhances the movement's pleasure.
+Achieving this swing requires moderating the dance tempo.
 Many students dance too hastily, leaving no time for their body to sway gracefully.
-The man should allow the woman time to execute the swing, while the woman should perform it with poise and elegance, as the couple in the vedio below demonstrate.
+The man should allow the woman sufficient time to execute the swing, while the woman should perform it with poise and elegance, as demonstrated by the couple in the video below.

-Ocho can be a very seductive move due to the gear effect between the partners (see Dissociation and Gear Effect).
-Instead of concentrating on her own performance, the woman should devote her attention to making her partner feel good, and establishing a deep and meaningful communication with him as she dances ocho.
-This is only possible when she has internalized the movement (see The Four Stages of the Tango Journey).
+Ocho can be a very seductive move because of the gear effect, which refers to the woman's chest rolling on the man's torso.
+The woman must avoid focusing only on her own performance.
+Instead, she should focus on making him feel good and fostering deep, meaningful communication with him as she dances ocho.
+This is achievable only when she has internalized the movement (see The Four Stages of the Tango Journey).

 March 11, 2023